shiwano/errdef/README.md

 Extractors follow the same rules as `errors.As`.
 They search the error chain and extract the value from the **first matching `errdef.Error`**, then stop searching.
+If you need inner fields at the outer layer, prefer explicitly copying the needed fields when wrapping.

 ### Context Integration